White Light/White Heat Turns 50

 While it's definitely not an album for everyone (or 99 percent of people), those brave enough to stick around will be treated to a lesson on the power of real, unadulterated noise is popular music.

-Reed and Cale always enjoyed shocking and challenging their audience in equal part and in that regard White Light/White Heat might be their crowning achievement.
+Reed and Cale always enjoyed shocking and challenging their audience in equal parts, and in that regard White Light/White Heat might be their crowning achievement.